robmclarty/robmclarty.com/src/words/articles/2013/07/stripe_vs_paypal/stripe_vs_paypal.md

 - email can take days to get a solution to a problem
 - some customers have had their accounts frozen for silly reasons

-> All three of PayPal, Google, and Amazon suck, but I will honestly say that
+> "All three of PayPal, Google, and Amazon suck, but I will honestly say that
 > PayPal is probably the worst developer experience I've had in that same time
 > period.
 And this was for a very simple implementation of a single product
 > one-time purchase.